This is an official version.

 Appointment of examiners and investigators

-11.1 The minister may appoint persons as examiners and investigators to conduct examinations and investigations under this Act.
+11.1 The registrar may appoint persons as examiners and investigators to conduct examinations and investigations under this Act.

 (a) require the production of books, records or other documents applicable to prepaid funeral contracts sold by that seller or its agent or salesperson and may examine those books, records or documents or remove them for the purpose of making copies of them;